2020s: Political economic trends

 Former communist countries, particularly in the former Eastern Bloc, have pivoted towards national conservatism and far-right politics.
 This includes Russia itself under the authoritarian dictatorship of Vladimir Putin.
-Putin launched an invasion of Ukraine in 2022 with irredentist motives.
+Putin launched the 2022 Russian invasion of Ukraine with irredentist and Putinist motives.
 The Russo-Ukrainian war (2022–present) represents the deadliest war in Eastern Europe since the Eastern Front of World War II and the Russian Civil War.
 But the trend was broader, also including Viktor Orbán in Hungary, the Law and Justice party in Poland, and the far-right Alternative for Germany party, which is strongest in the New states of Germany that once comprised East Germany.